Spancil Hill

-Spancil Hill, or in original spelling Spancilhill, is a traditional Irish folk ballad composed by Michael Considine (1850–73), who was born in Spancil Hill and migrated to the US.
+"Spancil Hill" (Roud 22062, in original spelling "Spancilhill"), is a traditional Irish folk ballad composed by Michael Considine (1850–73), who was born in Spancil Hill and migrated to the US.
 It bemoans the plight of the Irish emigrants who so longed for home from their new lives in America.
 This song is sung by a man who longs for his home in Spancill Hill, County Clare, his friends and the love he left there.
 All the characters and places in this song are real.